joaocarvalhoopen/Simple_notes_on_the_C_Programming_Language/README.md

 4. Initialization  of a structure.

 5. Iterating trough a structure array in a fast way inside a function. ** IMPORTANT CASE**

+6. Nested structures, with and without typedef's.

+7. Self referencing structures.

+8. Bit Fields

+9. Passing structures to functions.
+Pass by value or pass by reference.

+10. Returning a structure from a function.
+By value and by reference.

 ```
 // ** 1 **